haguy77/ryanair_python_querying/README.md

 This script allows querying ryanair and finding each flights and cheapest flight according to inputted settings.
 This is using the ryanair-py package, pandas and datetime modules.

+### prerequisites
+You need to have python and pip installed and that's it :)
+I use python 3.8.3 version and pip 21.3.1 version, but it should work just fine with different versions as well.

 ### Installation
 Run the following command in the terminal:
 ```